 Personally I don’t think ACV rinses are as effective, and you can easily cause damage with the wrong ratio.
-If you don’t swim or have hard water, using clarifying shampoo’s such as Bounce Curl Clarifying Shampoo or Kinky Curly Come Clean or MopTop Detox Shampoo are fine.
+If you don’t swim or have hard water, using clarifying shampoo’s such as Bounce Curl Clarifying Shampoo or Kinky Curly Come Clean or MopTop Detox Shampoo.
 The Bounce Curl Clarifying Shampoo is gentle enough for regular use, I use it twice a week.
-Use code CURLMAVEN for 10% off Bounce Curl.
+Use code CURLMAVEN for 10% off Bounce Curl (also at The Clean Beauty Edit and Kiyo Beauty) and MopTop.
 But I wouldn’t recommend using the Kinky Curly or MopTop ones that regularly, as they can be more drying on the hair.

 The key ingredient for getting limescale and mineral deposits off the hair, as well as general product build up, is Disodium (or Tetrasodium) EDTA.
 Bumble & Bumble Sunday Shampoo as with other chelating shampoos, do contain sulfates, so technically they’re not CG-friendly.
 But I’d actually argue that they are CG friendly!
 There is a need, a requirement and a benefit to using sulfates in a clean, uncomplicated formula in order to maintain healthy hair, and a healthy scalp, that’s free of build up.
 All of which are essential to curly hair, which is why I say it actually is friendly.
 Even though “technically” it’s not.